The Art of Songwriting

 Explanation of modes, intervals and scales as they relate to chord structure, concentrating on major and minor triads.
 Will include handouts and examples of each topic.

 A continuation of triad chord structure introducing dominate and major 7ths.
 Then relative minor chords leading to 6ths chords.
 Introduction to augmented and diminished chords, to include handouts and examples of each topic.

-In addition to classes and workshops, our instructors will also be available for mentor sessions throughout the weekend.
-These sessions are your opportunity to have some one-on-one time with our instructors and get specific advice on something you’re working on.
+In addition to classes and workshops, Keith Greeninger will also be available for mentor sessions throughout the weekend.
+These sessions are your opportunity to have some one-on-one time and get specific advice on something you’re working on.